ace-gabriel/InterviewProject/README.md

 1) Visualizing data using scatter plot with different varaible vs. price (e.g. location vs. price, # of beds vs. price, etc) to determine the most correlated factors

 - I plotted some varaible and it turns out that # of beds and size of the room are the two most correlated factors to price
-- I use airbnb_rent column as the price data since the rent column is mostly empty
+- I use airbnb_rent column as the price data
 - For simplicity, I only attached four plots as demo

 2) Preprocessing and cleaning the data (e.g. discard any \\NA and nan values in both dependent and independent variables)